bibhask/gut_nek/README.md

 B\frac{N}{\bar{N}+N}.
 ```

-Here, `N-bar` is the nutrient concentration scale appearing in the Monod-type reaction term.
+Here, $\bar{N}$ is the nutrient concentration scale appearing in the Monod-type reaction term.

 ---